SupriyaPatil5/Diabetic-Prediction-Classifier/README.md

 # Diabetic-Prediction-Classifier
-This project has been carried out in collaboration with Supriya Patil and Umesh Salunke , where we are predicting whether a patient has diabetes or not.
+This project has been carried out in collaboration with Neelima Saini and Umesh Salunke , where we are predicting whether a patient has diabetes or not.

 The datasets consist of 8 medical predictor (independent) variables